lcniell123/nota/README.md

 # nota

-# Azure CRUD Application with React and Azure Functions

 ## Overview

 This project demonstrates a CRUD (Create, Read, Update, Delete) application built with React for the frontend and Azure Functions for the backend, using Azure Cosmos DB for data storage.